SamTheAnalyst19/UrbanMartFoodAnalysis/README.md

 • Which item fall under the following categories: Highest Selling and Most Profitable?
 NB: You can use your discretion to name the columns as you see fit but it must capture the metrics and KPIs given above.
-Authored by Enoch Nunekpeku

 # Part 3: Temporal Calculations
-o PurchaseYear = YEAR (UMFSData [PurchaseDate]) o PurchaseMonth = FORMAT (UMFSData [PurchaseDate], "MMMM") Part 4: Inventory Management
+o PurchaseYear = YEAR (UMFSData [PurchaseDate]) o PurchaseMonth = FORMAT (UMFSData [PurchaseDate], "MMMM")

+# Part 4: Inventory Management
 UrbanMart must consider the temporal aspect of its operations.
 The perishable nature of many of its products necessitates precise inventory management to minimize losses from expired items and to ensure the availability of fresh products for its customers.
 The timing of procurement and sales also